defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 ---
 layout: post
-title: Building a Collection For SwiftUI (Part 2) - A SwiftUI Collection Prototype
+title: Building a Collection For SwiftUI (Part 2) - SwiftUI Collection Implementation
 ---

+_This article is part 2 in the [Buiilding a Collection For SwiftUI](/swiftui_collection_intro) series_.

 Faced with the inability to reach an acceptable level of performance with grid layouts made of simple SwiftUI building blocks, I decided to roll my own solution.